DShield-ISC/dshield/STATUSERRORS.md

 ### Details ###

 Check the file ```/srv/log/isc-agent.err```.
 It should display any startup errors.
-Often the issue is caused by a missing python module.
+Often, the issue is caused by a missing Python module.
 For example:

 ```
 Traceback (most recent call last):